 June 11, 1776 – Congress appoints a committee to draft a declaration of independence.
 Committee members are Thomas Jefferson, Benjamin Franklin, John Adams, Roger Livingston, and Roger Sherman.
-Thomas Jefferson is chosen by the committee to prepare the first draft of the declaration, which he completes in one day.
+The committee chose Thomas Jefferson to prepare the first draft of the declaration, which he completed in one day.

 June 28, 1776 – Thomas Jefferson’s Declaration of Independence is ready and is presented to Congress, with changes made by John Adams and Benjamin Franklin.

-June 28, 1776 – At Sullivan’s Island, South Carolina, British naval attack failed when the palmetto logs held against the bombardment.
+June 28, 1776 – At Sullivan’s Island, South Carolina, the British naval attack failed when the palmetto logs were held against the bombardment.

 June-July, 1776 – A massive British war fleet arrives in New York Harbor consisting of 30 battleships with 1200 cannon, 30,000 soldiers, 10,000 sailors, and 300 supply ships, under the command of General William Howe and his brother Admiral Lord Richard Howe.

-July 1, 1776 – Incited by British royal agents, the Cherokee attacked along the entire southern frontier.
+July 1, 1776 – Incited by British royal agents, the Cherokee attacked the entire southern frontier.

-July 2, 1776 – Twelve of 13 colonial delegations (New York abstains) vote in support of Richard Henry Lee’s resolution for independence.
+July 2, 1776 – Twelve of 13 colonial delegations (New York abstains) vote for Richard Henry Lee’s resolution for independence.

-July 4, 1776 – The Congress formally endorses Thomas Jefferson’s Declaration of Independence, with copies to be sent to all of the colonies.
+July 4, 1776 – The Congress formally endorses Thomas Jefferson’s Declaration of Independence, with copies to be sent to all colonies.

-August 1, 1776 – At Seneca, South Carolina, Americans are ambushed by Cherokee Indians.
-Patriot forces saved by a mounted charge.
+August 1, 1776 – At Seneca, South Carolina, Americans were ambushed by Cherokee Indians.
+A mounted charge saved patriot forces.